TestStack/TestStack.Dossier/README.md

     var customer = new CustomerBuilder().AsProxy().HasBeenMemberForYears(10);
     var years = customer.CustomerForHowManyYears(DateTime.Now); // 10
 ```

+*Remember that when using proxy objects of real classes that you need to mark properties and methods as virtual and have a protected empty constructor.*

 Why does NTestDataBuilder have NSubstitute and NBuilder as dependencies?
 ------------------------------------------------------------------------